NFLX

 Earnings Release

-Netflix Third Quarter 2025 Earnings
+Netflix Fourth Quarter 2025 Earnings

 For the full shareholders letter, please go here.